lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-6.md

 ## Problem Sheet

+### Question 1.

-**Question 1.
-Which of the following statements are propositions:**
+Which of the following statements are propositions?

 * *$2 + 2 = 4$ - is proposition
 * 2 + 2 = 5 is proposition